-Priority Action Progress Status Develop and complete a Climate Change Strategy Develop the draft Climate Change Strategy Community consultation on the draft Climate Change Strategy occurred from 23 February to 20 March.
+Action Progress Status Develop the draft Climate Change Strategy Community consultation on the draft Climate Change Strategy occurred from 23 February to 20 March.
 Council officers are reviewing all feedback received and preparing an updated draft Climate Change Strategy and an Action Plan in response to the consultation.
-Work regionally with the South East Councils Climate Change Alliance (SECCCA) Publish the annual report on the Sustainability Strategy Council staff are currently preparing the Annual Sustainability Report.
+Publish the annual report on the Sustainability Strategy Council staff are currently preparing the Annual Sustainability Report.